- A figure of speech is a creative use of language to generate an effect, enhance an expression, or evoke an emotion.

 What are the different kinds of figures of speech?

 There are hundreds of figures of speech, which can be divided into schemes and tropes.
-Schemes are figures of speech that rearrange word order for a certain effect, while tropes use words in a way that differs from their literal meaning.
+Schemes are figures of speech that rearrange word order for a specific effect, while tropes use words in a way that differs from their literal meaning.

 How are figures of speech used in writing?